-For Balanced (using the IA sector - Mixed Investment 40% to 85% Shares), a typical Balanced investment will have fallen by just over 6% over the last 12 months (Source: FE Analytics as at close on 14 April 2020).
+For Balanced (using the IA sector - Mixed Investment 40% to 85% Shares), a typical Balanced investment will be down by about 1% over the last 12 months (Source: FE Analytics as at close on 29 July 2020).

 3. Diversify your investments - if you are invested in Openwork recommended investments in line with your Attitude to Risk like the Openwork Graphene Model Portfolios, Openwork Portfolio of Funds and Prudential PruFunds, your investment is diversified which means it invests in a wide range of different asset classes.
 Different types of investment (asset classes) and regions of the world all perform differently.
 Diversifying your investment by spreading it across many different asset classes and regions of the world means that, when certain segments aren't performing as well, others in your portfolio are likely to be doing better and so will help protect the value of your overall investment.